GaneshRavi22/AppointmentManagerBot/README.md

 # ChatBot - Appointment Manager

-This is a simple CHatBot built using wit.ai for adding/deleting/listing appointments.
+This is a simple ChatBot built using wit.ai for adding/deleting/listing appointments.

 Simple commands are: